Pola Kinski: Early life

-Under the name Pola Nakszynski, Pola Kinski was born in Berlin as the only daughter of German actor Klaus Kinski and his first wife, the singer Gislinde Kühlbeck.
+Under the name Pola Nakszynski, Pola Kinski was born in West Berlin as the only daughter of German actor Klaus Kinski and his first wife, the singer Gislinde Kühlbeck.
 After her father changed his surname to Kinski, it was changed for his children as well.

 Her parents divorced in 1955 when she was three years old.
-Pola was brought up by her mother and grandfather in Munich and saw her father only on irregular basis.
+Kinski was brought up by her mother and grandfather in Munich and saw her father only on an irregular basis.
 As soon as he became a famous actor, he would order his daughter to visit him in Berlin and later in Rome, as well as on film sets.
 He alternated between fits of rage and showering her with money and extravagant presents.

 Her mother remarried and had a second child with her husband Herbert Kuhlbeck.
 Her father remarried twice and had a child with each of his wives.
-Pola is the half sister of the German actress Nastassja Kinski (born 1961) and the French-American actor Nikolai Kinski (born 1976).
+Kinski is the half-sister of the German actress Nastassja Kinski (born 1961) and the French-American actor Nikolai Kinski (born 1976).
 The half-siblings spent little time together while growing up.